-The Co-op Food meal deal gives you five different items from the freezer for just £5.
-Here's how the offer compares to some of the more popular dine-in offers available from rivals.
+The Co-op meal deal gives you five different items for the freezer for just £5.
+Here's how the offer compares to some of the more popular food offers available from rivals.

-The Co-op’s ‘Frozen Meal Deal’ allows you to choose five different items, including fried chicken, potato waffles, French fries, and Twister lollies for just £5.
+The Co-op’s 'freezer fillers' deal allows you to choose five different items, including large fish fillets and Dairy Milk caramel ice cream for just £5.

-But if you're interested, you'll need to be quick, as the latest Co-op meal deal will only be around until 19 November.
+But if you're interested, you'll need to be quick, as the latest Co-op deal will only be around until 30 August.

 Let's take a look at what's on the menu, before comparing it to rival offers.

-What you can get and what you can save
+What you get and how much you can save

-The deal will save you £5.30 on the cost of buying the items separately.
+The deal will save you £7.90 compared to buying the items individually.

 How it compares to rivals

-But it has to be said the offer is also far more limited.
+But it has to be said that the offer is also far more limited.

 Both are complete meals that are good to go, while the Co-op offer is more about picking up items to use gradually as parts of other meals.